Driving While License Invalid: Texas Transportation Code §521.457

 In Texas, all drivers are required to have and carry with them a valid driver’s license when operating a vehicle on a public road.

 Have you been charged with Driving While License Invalid?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas offense of Driving While License Invalid, or DWLI, penalizes violations of this law.
 This is a very common Class C Misdemeanor, but certain factors could elevate the crime to a Class B or A misdemeanor that would be handled in county courts.